aws-ia/cloudformation-github-resource-providers/GitHub-Repositories-Repository/docs/README.md

 #### Org

 The organization name.
 The name is not case sensitive.
-If not specified, then the managed repository will be within the currently logged-in user
+If not specified, then the managed repository will be within the currently logged-in user account.

 _Required_: No